CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02-new.md

 <validation step="b5ee7dd0-0dc9-4f9d-872e-48a9545daddf" />

 ### Task 4: Load the Manufacturing Dataset

+In this task, you'll authenticate your notebook session, install a required package, and write Python code that retrieves the registered Data Asset and loads it into a pandas DataFrame, so it's ready to be cleaned and analyzed.

 1. Select **Notebooks (1)** from the left navigation pane, open the **anomaly_detection.ipynb (2)** notebook, and proceed to add the code required for the anomaly detection workflow.